Rita Tveiten

 Rita Tveiten (born 22 January 1954, in Bergen) is a Norwegian politician for the Labour Party.

 She was elected to the Norwegian Parliament from Hordaland in 1993, and was re-elected on one occasion.
 She served as a deputy representative during the terms 1989-1993 and 2001-2005.
 Three years into the second term as deputy, she replaced the regular representative Leif Lund who died.

-Tveiten was a member of Osterøy municipality council from 1983 to 1987.
-During this term she was also a member of Hordaland county council.
+Tveiten was a member of the municipal council of Osterøy Municipality from 1983 to 1987.
+During this term she was also a member of Hordaland County Council.